 Preparing a Strong Application

-Every teacher deserves praise, but recommendations should be specific and list examples.
+Every teacher deserves praise, but recommendations from principals and colleagues should be specific and list examples.
 If you have acronyms that are unique to your background or school, please spell them out for us and explain them.

 When appropriate, applicants are welcome to send copies of additional documents or links to work of which they are particularly proud.